outline/outline/server/onboarding/👋 What is Outline.md

 ## Search

-Outline is built to be crazy fast, and that includes [search](/search).
-You can start searching from anywhere with the `CMD+K` shortcut.
-Then filter by time, author, and more to get to the info you need.
+Outline is built from the ground up to be really fast, and that includes [search](/search).
+You can start searching from anywhere with the `CMD+K` shortcut – then filter by time, author, and more to find the information you need.
+Or you can search from within Slack with the `/outline` slash command.